notaryproject/notaryproject.dev/content/en/docs/user-guides/how-to/timestamping.md

 notation sign --timestamp-url "http://timestamp.digicert.com" --timestamp-root-cert "digicert_root_cert.crt" --key <KEY_NAME> <REFERENCE_TO_ARTIFACT>
 ```

-If you do not specify the two flags `--timestamp-url` and `--timestamp-root-cert`, artifacts are signed without trusted timestamps.
+If you do not specify the two flags `--timestamp-url` and `--timestamp-root-cert`, artifacts are signed without timestamping.

-## Inspect signatures with trusted timestamps
+## Inspect signatures with RFC 3161 timestamp

-Since Notation v1.2.0, the `notation inspect` command was enhanced to show the trusted timestamp.
+Since Notation v1.2.0, the `notation inspect` command is enhanced to show RFC 3161 timestamp in the output.

 ```shell
 notation inspect <REFERENCE_TO_ARTIFACT>